metriport/metriport-third-party/README.md

-# My Project Third Party Plugins
+# Metriport Third Party Plugins

 Monorepo containing independent plugins and features for customer use.